anyaevostinar/anyaevostinar.github.io/classes/361-w21/syllabus.md

 ## Types of Engagement and Collaboration Policies
 We'll have lots of different ways of engaging with the course material:
-* Videos that I make to introduce content and activities, and show you my problem solving process.
-Videos often include embedded questions or start you on an activity.
 * Readings, which will introduce ideas and provide more details than the videos.
 Readings sometimes include embedded activities to help you check your understanding.
 * Labs for writing somewhat longer code with significant guidance from the instructions in order to make ideas from class more concrete.